strozfriedberg/ese_parser/python/README.md

 # Python wrapper of ese_parser

-Export all `ese_trait` interface with python functions.
+Export all `ese_trait` interfaces with python functions.

 To build wheel, run `build_wheel.bat`.